EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 The files are named according to the ground-station index given in the input ground station data file.
 For example if we have the ground station index as *4*, the name of the resulting files are *gndStn4_contact_detailed* and *gndStn4_contact_concise*.

 Description of the data in the *_detailed* file is as follows.
 The first row contains the epoch.
+The second row contains the time-step size in seconds.
-The second row contains the column headers with the subsequent rows containing the corresponding data.
+The third row contains the column headers with the subsequent rows containing the corresponding data.

 .. csv-table:: Detailed contact description
    :header: Column, Data type, Units, Description
    :widths: 10,10,5,40

-   Time[s], float, seconds, Time referenced to the epoch.
+   TimeIndex, int, seconds, Time-index.
    AccessOrNoAccess,bool,, Possible values are :code:`True` or :code:`False` corresponding to access and no-access.
    Range[km], float, kilometers, Distance between the satellite and the ground station.
    Elevation[deg], float, degrees, Elevation angle at which the satellite is visible from the ground-station.

 Description of the data in the *_concise* file is as follows.
-The first row contains the epoch.
-The second row contains the column headers with the subsequent rows containing the corresponding data.
+The first row contains the epoch. he second row contains the time-step size in seconds.
+The third row contains the column header with the subsequent rows containing the corresponding data.

 .. csv-table:: Concise contact description
    :header: Column, Data type, Units, Description
    :widths: 10,10,5,40

-   AccessFrom[s],float, seconds, Access interval start time referenced to epoch.
+   AccessFromIndex,int,, Access interval start time-index.
-   AccessTo[s], float, seconds, Access interval end time referenced to epoch.
+   AccessToIndex, int,, Access interval end time-index.

 Observation Data Metrics
 =========================